Author: eilemann@gmail.com

 - INSTANCE The object is versioned, and the instance and delta data is identical, that is, only instance data is serialized.
 Previous instance data is saved to be able to map old versions.

 - DELTA The object is versioned, and the delta data is typically smaller than the instance data.
-Both the delta and instance data are serialized and saved to map old versions.
+Previous instance data is saved to be able to map old versions.

 Static Objects